Private Joseph Dunbar Sinclair

 His time in England was short.
 On 27 October, less than a month after arriving, Joe left for France via Southampton.
 The Channel crossing was rough, and the welcome on the other side was the rattle of troop trains carrying him closer to the war.
 For a time, he was held at an Australian Infantry Base Depot, waiting for orders.

-On 2 January 1918, Joe was taken on strength with the 47th Battalion.
 The new year found him in the cold, muddy reality of the Western Front – part of the weary but determined Australian force holding the line through a war now in its fourth brutal year.

 The soldiers now found themselves fighting the Germans in trench warfare.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats